-Get the freshest of fresh news from the band by signing up to our mailing list.
-We'll send you monthly-ish newsletters with mailing-list-only editions, early access and other cool stuff.
-You can leave any time.
+Get the freshest of news from the band by signing up to our mailing list.
+Well send monthly-ish newsletters with mailing-list-only editions, early access and other interesting things.

 For press enquiries: Jenn at Electric Shores